IBM/AI-on-Power-Level3/docs/index.md

 There are 4 main parts to this demonstration as you can see on the left panel:

-* Lab setup - How to provision and setup the lab env for the hands-on demos.
+* Lab setup - How to provision and setup the lab environment for the hands-on demos.

 * Lab 1 – Deploy a Large Language Model (LLM) on Power10 - Deploy a LLM on Power10 and switch to a different LLM.